Please note: We are currently not accepting applications for Volunteer Crisis Responders.

 Mobile Tracking System

-In partnership with the Intimate Partner Violence Unit, a GPS tracking device that acts as a personal alarm is provided to an individual who has been identified as “at risk” of further violence.
-This short term option acts as one component of a larger safety plan which:
+In partnership with the Intimate Partner Violence Unit, a GPS tracking device that acts as a personal alarm is provided to an individual who has been identified as at-risk of further violence.
+This short-term option acts as one component of a larger safety plan which:

 - Places a priority on victim safety;